wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

  * custom registration logo (non MS installations)
  * email confirmation (non MS installations)
  * form confirmation (non MS installations)
+ * username equal to the email address (non MS installations)
  * much more!

 The plug-in adds two new menu voices in the admin for the administrator and two for users.